 There are actually 3 different types of fingerprint scanners commonly used in phones.

 1.Optical Fingerprint Scanner

 3.Ultrasonic Fingerprint Scanner

 1.Optical Fingerprint Scanner:

 The Optical Fingerprint Scanner, as the name suggests, an optical fingerprint scanner that uses a light source usually an LED to illuminate the finger.

 The reflected light is then captured by a light-sensitive microchip to create a digital image of your fingerprint.

 So basically, these scanners just make a photocopy of your finger.
 The major drawback is that it can easily be fooled with just a high-resolution photograph of your fingerprint.

 Also, it is bulky.
-So most modern smartphones don’t use the optical sensor.
+So most modern smartphones don’t use optical sensors.
 It was first used in the Pantech Gi 100 which was launched way back in 2004 but since then it has slowly phased out.

 Optical In-display Fingerprint Scanner Synaptics recently introduced a new type of optical in-display finger scanner at CES 2018.